> Buy Quinoa? Where to Find the Best Tasting Brands

-If you want to buy quinoa that tastes good consider getting it online.
+If you want to buy quinoa that tastes good consider buying it online.

-Why?
-Unless you can find Bob’s Red Mill quinoa, shown above, or a brand that you know you like at your local store for a good price, buying quinoa online can be more reliable and cheaper.
-If you read customer reviews on the sites you buy from that can also help you choose wisely between competing companies.
+Unless you can find Bob’s Red Mill quinoa, shown above, or a brand that you know that you like at your local store for a good price, buying quinoa online is usually more reliable and cheaper.
+Online you’ll find customer reviews that describe the pros and cons of different brands, something that you won’t see in stores.

-What you ideally want is quinoa that has been prewashed.
-Although many companies claim that they prewash quinoa, many of them don’t do a thorough job so you have to wash it again yourself.
-I’ve purchased quinoa from a number of companies and from bulk bins and often had to wash the grains despite the ‘prewashed’ claims!
+What you ideally want is quinoa that has been washed well by the manufacturer.
+Many companies claim that they wash quinoa, but few do a thorough job.
+I’ve purchased quinoa from a number of companies, and from bulk bins, and I’ve often had to wash the grains myself despite the washed claims.

 Is washing quinoa yourself so bad?
-Washing quinoa is a pain because quinoa is so tiny!
-You need a colander with very small holes or a fine mesh strainer to drain the soaked quinoa.
-The holes in standard colanders and strainers are usually too big so the quinoa will drop out and wash away.
-I bought a special colander for quinoa before I discovered a better brand that didn’t need washing.
-I was willing to take the extra steps at the time – I didn’t know that there was a better brand – but I didn’t enjoy it one bit.
+Washing quinoa is a pain because quinoa is tiny.
+You need a colander with very small holes, or a fine mesh strainer, for draining.
+The holes in standard colanders and strainers are usually too big so the quinoa will drop into the sink, and trying to scoop it up again is difficult and messy.
+I bought a fine mesh colander for quinoa, but that was before I discovered a much better solution: a brand that doesn’t need washing.

-Cooking quinoa.
-The easiest way to cook quinoa is in a pot on the stove like rice.
-Usually the package will advise you to use a 2:1 ratio of liquid to quinoa.
-For the liquid, you can use water or stock.
-Simply combine the liquid and quinoa in a pot, bring to a simmer, then reduce the heat to the lowest setting.
-Cover the pot with a lid and cook for 15-20 minutes until the liquid has been absorbed, then fluff the quinoa with a fork and set aside for a few minutes.
+The easiest way to cook quinoa is to cook it in a pot like rice.
+Usually package directions will advise you to use a 2:1 ratio of liquid to quinoa.
+For the liquid, you can use water and/or stock.
+Combine the liquid and quinoa in a pot, bring to a simmer, then reduce the heat to the lowest setting.
+Cover the pot with a lid and cook for 15-20 minutes until the liquid has been absorbed, then gently fluff the quinoa with a fork and set the pot aside for a few minutes.
 You can add butter or oil at the beginning of cooking, and a bit of salt, if you like, or add them afterward.

 Some people love to bake with quinoa flour.
-I never have, but I’ve read that it works well in gluten free cake recipes.
+I haven’t tried that, but I’ve read that it works well in GF cake recipes.

-Quinoa nutrition?
-Quinoa is referred to as a ‘pseudocereal’ because it isn’t a grass like other grains.
-Thus it isn’t a true grain, it’s a seed, which explains it’s good nutritional profile.
-Quinoa is about 12-18% protein – much higher than other gluten free ‘grains’ AND the protein in quinoa is complete.
-Yes, quinoa contains all 8 essential amino acids, which is unusual for a plant food.
-It also provides calcium, phosphorous, potassium, Vitamin E, and B vitamins.
-Even so, I don’t recommend eating a lot of it (as you may know by now, I favor a hunter gatherer diet) so enjoy it in moderation as a novel gluten free grain and the price won’t matter so much.
+Quinoa contains 12-18% protein, much higher than other GF grains and grain like seeds, and the protein in quinoa is complete because it contains 8 essential amino acids, unusual for a plant food.
+It’s also fairly rich in minerals and vitamins, for example calcium, phosphorous, potassium, Vitamin E, and B vitamins.
+Even so, I don’t recommend eating a lot of it (as you may know by now, I favour a hunter gatherer diet).

 You might also be interested in my post: How to Make Nuts, Seeds, Beans and Whole Grains More Digestible